XTreved/WDC-GP/README.md

 Congrats.
 You just made changes to our code base, checked what your teammates have done since your changes and integrated their new code with your new work before publishing to the rest of your team.
 Now you just need to push your changes to the remote origin.

-11. `git push -u origin [branch_name]` this will push your changes upstream (-u) to the origin.
+11. `git push -u origin master` this will push your changes upstream (-u) to the origin copy of master.

-All your changes to the code base are now stored in your branch, along with any other changes that other people made to master in the time it took you to make your changes.
+    1. Alternatively, if you want to keep the work seperate from master for now (this is advised when work is incomplete), run `git push -u origin [your_branch]`.
+This pushes the local copy of your branch to the origin copy of your branch and does NOT update master.
+You will need to do step 12 if you do this.

-Now go to Github and create a Pull Request to pull your branch into master.
+12. Go to Github and make a pull request for your brunch.
+This pulls your branch changes into master.
+Don't wait to long to do this or it might be a nightmare resolving new conflicts!

 ## About git
 Git works by keeping work on branches.
 In git, all work lives on a branch at any given point.
 The master branch is the top-level branch and all other branches come from it.
 Therefore, with multiple people working on one repository at once, a single branch on your local machine can contain both newer and older code compared to the master branch.